Understanding the Stages of Trauma Recovery for Healing and Growth

 The Role of Therapy in Trauma Recovery

-Eye Movement Desensitization and Reprocessing (EMDR)
+Eye Movement Desensitisation and Reprocessing (EMDR)

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapy specifically designed to address trauma.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a therapy specifically designed to address trauma.
 It involves recalling traumatic memories while engaging in bilateral stimulation, such as eye movements.
 This process aims to reduce the emotional charge associated with painful memories.

 EMDR helps reprocess traumatic memories, allowing them to be experienced differently.
 Over time, it can decrease the distress linked to these memories.
 Many individuals find relief from trauma symptoms through EMDR therapy.
 The method helps create new and healthier connections in the brain, promoting healing and integration.

-Dialectical Behavior Therapy (DBT)
+Dialectical Behaviour Therapy (DBT)

 This therapy emphasises emotional regulation skills and distress tolerance.
 It helps individuals find healthier ways to cope with overwhelming emotions.
 DBT’s skills training can support trauma survivors in building more resilient emotional responses.
 By practising mindfulness and interpersonal effectiveness, individuals learn to navigate life’s challenges more easily.